World Class Addiction Treatment

 - Thirdly, it combats the shame and depression associated with addiction.
 Addiction is a disease of isolation and group therapy provides a strong sense of belonging which can improve hope and positivity and reduce the risk of relapse.

 - Finally, groups give those in recovery a sense of hope and solidarity, inspiring them in their struggle against addiction.

-Group therapy is an integral part of our treatment programme as it:
+Group therapy is an integral part of our rehab programme at Castle Craig because it: